Loans For Nonprofits: Why Nonprofits Can’t (Usually) Get Business Loans & How To Get Your Nonprofit Financing Anyway

-However, while it’s not easy, there are ways to finance your nonprofit organization, even if you can’t get a loan.
+However, while it’s not easy, there are ways to finance your nonprofit organization, even if you can’t find any business loans for nonprofits.
 Also, a loan is not necessarily out of the question, particularly for a more established nonprofit.
-The appropriate type of funding for your organization will depend on various factors, which I’ll describe in more detail in the sections below.
+The appropriate type of nonprofit financing will depend on various factors, which I’ll describe in more detail in the sections below.

 1) Community Development Financial Institutions (CDFIs)

-While CDFIs can be a viable source of capital to nonprofit organizations, particularly to those that operate in disadvantaged regions, there are some downsides.
+While CDFIs can be a viable source of capital for nonprofit organizations, particularly those operating in disadvantaged regions, there are some downsides.
 CDFIs usually charge higher rates than banks do (though lower than you’d get with short-term or payday loans) and typically require you to submit a lot of documentation.
 It can also take a long time for the funds to come through.

 2) Banks & Credit Unions

-Learn more about credit union loans for businesses (including nonprofit businesses) and how they differ from bank loans.
+Learn more about credit union business loans (including nonprofit businesses) and how they differ from bank loans.

 3) Crowdfunding Platforms

-It is extremely important to familiarize yourself with the laws regulating nonprofit fundraising in the state or states in which you will be operating.
+It is extremely important to familiarize yourself with the laws regulating nonprofit fundraising in the state or states where you will be operating.
 You may have to register your charitable nonprofit with the state before you begin soliciting donations.

-If you’re ready to explore fundraising online, start by looking at these 6 platforms that do crowdfunding for nonprofits.
+If you’re ready to explore fundraising online, start by looking at nonprofit crowdfunding platforms.

 4) Nonprofit Grants

-When searching for grants, you can check grants.gov, the centralized source for all U.S. government grants.
+When searching for grants, you can check grants.gov, the centralized source for all US government grants.
 You should also do a more targeted search for grants in your particular region, as many grants only apply to applicants living in a certain state, city, or municipality.
-For example, the state of Maryland has a lot of business financing programs including grants, many of which apply only to applicants in certain counties.
-If you operate in an economically distressed region or serve a disadvantaged demographic, you might also be eligible for special grant opportunities.
-For example, there are business grants for women, business grants for minorities, and business grants for veterans.

-You can learn more about business grants for nonprofit organizations by reading our nonprofit grants article.
+You can learn more about business grants for nonprofit organizations by reading our article on finding nonprofit grants.